 Businesses in Equatorial Guinea tend to shut down daily between 1pm and 4pm for a long lunch break and siesta; working hours are generally 8am to 1pm and 4pm to 7pm, Monday to Saturday.
 Lightweight suits are acceptable attire for meetings and shaking hands is an appropriate greeting.
 Greetings tend to be formal.
 Business cards should be in Spanish or French and a translator may be necessary if you only speak English.

-Visitors to Equatorial Guinea may import the following goods: 200 cigarettes/50 cigars/250g of tobacco, one litre of wine and one litre of spirits, an amount of perfume reasonable for personal use.
-Currency in excess of XAF50,000 must be declared on arrival.
+Visitors to Equatorial Guinea may import the following goods into the country: 200 cigarettes; 50 cigars or 250g of tobacco, one litre of wine and one litre of spirits, and an amount of perfume reasonable for personal use.

 Become our Equatorial Guinea Travel Expert